-$$\mu^{(k)}(X) = \prod{i} \mu_i^{(k)}(X_i)$$ (2)
+$$\mu^{(k)}(X) = \prod{j} \mu{j}^{(k)}(X)$$ (2)

 and $\mu^{(k)}(X)$ is the value of the membership function defined for cluster k.
-Such context-dependent or clusterdependent membership functions are used in the Feature Space Mapping (FSM) neurofuzzy system [3].
+Such context-dependent or cluster-dependent membership functions are used in the Feature Space Mapping (FSM) neurofuzzy system [3] developed by our group.
 The flexibility of this approach depends on the choice of membership functions.
 Fuzzy logic classifiers use most frequently a few triangular membership functions per one input feature [4].
-These functions do not depend on the region of the input space, providing oval decision borders, similar to Gaussian functions (cf. Fig.1).
-Thus fuzzy rules give decision borders that are not much more flexible than those of crisp rules.
-More important than softer decision borders is the ability to deal with oblique distribution of data by rotating some decision borders.
-This requires new linguistic variables formed by taking linear combination or making non-linear transformations of input features, but the meaning of such rules is sometimes difficult to comprehend (cf. proverbial "mixing apples with oranges").
-Logical rules require symbolic inputs (linguistic variables), therefore the input data has to be quantized first, i.e. the features defining the problem should be identified and their values (sets of symbolic or integer values, or continuous intervals) labeled.
-For example a variable "size" will have the value "small" if the continuous variable x_k measuring size falls in some specified range, $x_k \in [a, b]$.
-Using one input variable several binary (logical) variables may be created, for example $s_1 = \delta(size, small)$ equal to 1 (true) only if variable "size" has the value "small".
+These functions are usually context-free, i.e. they are identical in all regions of the input space, providing oval decision borders, similar to Gaussian functions (cf. Fig.1.1).
+In our opinion Radial Basis Function (RBF) classifiers based on Gaussian functions [4] are the best approach to obtain such rules.

+Fuzzy rules give decision borders that are of different shape, but are not much more flexible than those of crisp rules.
+Fuzzy systems are much more complex than set of rules of crisp logic [4].
+Sometimes more important than softer decision borders is the ability to deal with oblique distribution of data - this requires rotation of some decision borders, equivalent to the introduction of new linguistic variables.
+These variables are formed by taking linear combinations or making non-linear transformations of input features, but the meaning of rules using such variables is sometimes difficult to comprehend (cf. proverbial "mixing apples with oranges").

+Logical rules require symbolic inputs (linguistic variables), therefore the input data have to be quantized first, i.e. the features defining the problem should be identified and their values (sets of symbolic or integer values, or continuos intervals) labeled.
+For example a variable "size" will have the value "small" if the continuos variable x_k measuring size falls in some specified range, $x_k \in [a,b]$.
+Using one input variable several binary (logical) variables may be created, for example $s_I = \delta$ (size,small) is equal to 1 (true) only if variable "size" has the value "small".

-The rough set theory [5] is used to derive crisp logic propositional rules.
-In this theory for two-class problems the lower approximation of the data is defined as a set of vectors or a region of the feature space containing input vectors that belong to a single class with probability = 1, while the upper approximation covers all instances which have a chance to belong to this class (i.e. probability is > 0).
+The rough set theory [5] is used to derive crisp logic prepositional rules.
+In this theory for two-class problems the lower approximation of the data is defined as a set of vectors or a region of the feature space containing input vectors that belong to a single class with probability = 1, while the upper approximation covers all instances which have a chance to belong to this class (i.e. probability is >0).
 In practice the shape of the boundary between the upper and the lower approximations depends on the indiscernibility (or similarity) relation used.
 Linear approximation to the boundary region leads to trapezoidal membership functions.
-The simplest crisp form of logical rules is obtained if trapezoidal membership functions are changed into rectangular functions.
-Rectangles allow to define logical linguistic variables for each feature by intervals or sets of nominal values.
+The simplest crisp form of logical rules is obtained if trapezoidal membership functional linguistic variables for each feature by intervals or sets of nominal values.